 So, you have decided to go from sole-proprietorship to something more recognized.
-Since you’ve been bombarded with so much of information, you’re not able to decide what’s the right thing to do?
+Since you’ve been bombarded with so much information, you’re not able to decide what’s the right thing to do?
 To go for LLC (Limited Liability Company) or to stick with a corporation.

-Well, in this article, we will break down the difference between LLC vs Inc so that you can easily decide what you should do.
+Well, in this article, we will break down the difference between LLC and Inc so that you can easily decide what you should do.

 The first thing you need to think about is your vision.
 Do you want to have a full-fledged public company that will serve thousands and thousands of customers?
 Do you want to issue shares to the public?
 Do you want to have more owners on board?

 Depending on what you want, you should decide.

 Let’s say you want more owners on board, then you should go for LLC and not for Inc. However, if your aim is to issue stocks in the near future, LLC won’t fit the bill.
 You should choose a corporation.